Frequently Asked Questions

 How long is a session?

 Individual psychotherapy sessions are 50 minutes.
-Couple's therapy sessions are 60 minutes.
+Couple's and family therapy sessions are 60 minutes.

 Do you offer online therapy sessions?

 Yes, during this time, I am only offering teletherapy sessions via video platform.

 Do you provide assistance with reimbursement for sessions?

 Yes.
 I am able to support you in utilizing your insurance benefits.
 I do this by submitting the necessary documentation for you free of charge to receive reimbursement.
 If there are any issues with receiving reimbursement I will handle this for you.
 I am also able to help you check if you have out-of-network benefits, what your deductible is, and what percentage your insurance will cover after you have met your deductible.
 Please click on the insurance verification form button in the next question to learn more.

 How do I know if my insurance plan will reimburse my therapy sessions?